 Creighton’s News Track prepares students for a changing professional environment through a combination of rigorous instruction in writing, reporting and editing with experience in convergent technology.
 Careers in all forms of news demand that students develop a command of social media, graphic design and the digital environment as well as traditional skills such as writing and interviewing.
 Our news majors also work on our award-winning student newspaper, the Creightonian and the Creightonian Online.
-Our strong internship program that offers students in a variety of writing, editing and design opportunities gives them a head start on their careers.
+Our strong internship program offers students in a variety of writing, editing and design opportunities.
+It gives them a head start on their careers.
 They can write, shoot and edit a documentary as part of the summer international Backpack Journalism Program in such countries as the Dominican Republic or Uganda.
 The Backpack Journalists also blog and write stories about the people and culture they experience for a multimedia website.

 Public Relations Track

-Public Relations students at Creighton prepare for diverse careers in this field including corporate and nonprofit communications, event planning, media relations, employee communications and fundraising through a well-rounded program emphasizing writing, strategic thinking, graphic design, event planning and use of social media.
+Public Relations students at Creighton prepare for diverse careers in this field including corporate and nonprofit communications, event planning, media relations, employee communications and fundraising through a well-rounded program emphasizing writing, strategic thinking, graphic design, basic video and photography, event planning and use of social media.
 From their first class, they do real work for real clients and develop strong portfolios that help them get internships and jobs.
 The Public Relations Student Society of America chapter connects PR majors with professionals in Omaha and elsewhere.
 PR majors gravitate to leadership positions on campus that further prepare them for this field and they find internships in athletics, the arts, education, politics, major businesses and nonprofits that give them strong career experience before they graduate.
 This track is also an excellent pre-law major because of its emphasis on writing and advocacy.

 Most JM&C majors who want jobs in their fields find them within a few months of graduation although individual experiences vary.
 Creighton’s overall reputation in combination with strong writing, computer science and design programs as well as faculty assistance promote job placement.
 In addition, JM&C alums all over the country are willing to assist recent grads who move to their cities.